Ssriram83/cloud-endure-workshop/content/lab/3_Failover/_index.en.md

     ![CE-Failover](/lab1/recovery_mode_launch.png?classes=shadow,border)

-    In the next scree, choose Recovery Point.
+    In the next screen, choose Recovery Point.
 With CloudEndure you can perform Point-in-Time Recovery.
 The frequency and number of Recovery Points are exact - every 10 minutes in the last hour, every hour in the last day and every day in the last month (60 in total per disk).

     ![Recovery Point](/lab1/choose_recovery_point.png?classes=shadow,border&height=350px)